brandur/sorg/content/drafts/idempotency-keys.md

 our local state will still have a record of it happening that we can use to retry the operation.

-### Savepoints (#savepoints)
+### Recovery points (#recovery-points)

-A ***savepoint*** is a name of a check point that we get to after having successfully executed any atomic phase _or_ foreign state mutation.
-It's purpose is to allow a retrying request to jump back to the point in the lifecycle where the last attempt failed.
+A ***recovery point*** is a name of a check point that we get to after having successfully executed any atomic phase _or_ foreign state mutation.
+Its purpose is to allow a request that's being retried to jump back to the point in the lifecycle just before the last attempt failed.

-For convenience, we're going to store the name of the savepoint reached right onto idempotency key relation that we'll build.
-All requests will initially get a savepoint of `started`, and after any request is complete (again, through either a success or definitive error) it'll be assigned a savepoint of `finished`.
-When in an atomic phase, the transition to a new savepoint should be committed as part of that phase's transaction so that it's part of the atomic operation as well.
+For convenience, we're going to store the name of the recovery point reached right onto idempotency key relation that we'll build.
+All requests will initially get a recovery point of `started`, and after any request is complete (again, through either a success or definitive error) it'll be assigned a recovery point of `finished`.
+When in an atomic phase, the transition to a new recovery point should be committed as part of that phase's transaction so that it's part of the atomic operation as well.

 ## Background jobs and job staging (#background-jobs)